 “Hi, I’m Geralt, I have no memory, and naked ladies and elves want a piece of me.
 As you can see they’ve taken several pieces already.”

 “Hi, I’m HERO, and even though my friend Yukiko was kidnapped and held inside the evil TV dimension where she’s taunted by her psychic opposite, I’m not going to tell her parents where she is.
 Instead me and my idiot friends are going to go to school and fuse trading cards in our minds until it’s literally the last second to save her life.”

 “Hi, I’m the hardcore reimagining of Count Chocula, and when I need a blood transfusion I go to the same place as where I get my crack.
-Now I’m in some horrific steampunk version of Purge Night following the non-instructions of a talking doll who can’t be bothered to say things like ‘rekindle the bonfire’ or ‘sit the throne’ like the last two comparatively story-driven games.”
+Now I’m in some horrific steampunk version of Purge Night following the non-instructions of a talking doll who can’t be bothered to say things like ‘rekindle the bonfire’ or ‘sit the throne’ like the last two comparatively coherent games.”